 Housing is a human right.

 After my own personal housing crisis wound down, I dressed my wounds for a few years.
-I wrote “The Miraculous House of Houswife” as a way to digest my experience.
-It seemed the only way to fully put that period to rest was to process it with writing and reflection.
-And some R&R. A luxury many people on the streets don’t have, I’m well aware.
+I did my best to wind down the hyper vigilant stress response.
+A luxury many people on the streets don’t have, I’m well aware.

 But of course, the issue of the housing crisis persists, everywhere.
 I am reminded of it every time I drive past the tent cities that line more and more of L.A.’s iconic streets, or when I hear about a normal-sized “starter” house selling for an insane price.
 Every time I hear about subprime loans being rebranded as “nonprime,” I think of the housing crisis.
 Or when I read a story about mobile home companies using predatory lending practices to terrorize their tenants.
 Even the Wild West of the bitcoin market — and especially, the greedy lust of its champions — I think of the Wall Street bros who helped tank the U.S. economy in 2008.